What is the dip exercise?

 Dips come with many benefits, let alone their ability to help build your strength in several layers of your body muscles at the same time.
 Their benefits can only be realized if they are conducted in the right way; otherwise, if done, inappropriately can lead to injuries.

-Here are some of the benefits you can get from performing dips:
+Here are some of the benefits of dip exercise that you can get from performing dips:

 1. Builds Strength

+How do muscle dips work?
 Dips help in building strength by targeting several layers of your upper-body muscle groups.
 Mostly, they focus on your triceps that happens to be the major muscle located at the back of your arm.
 This is the same muscle charged with the role of extending your elbow joint.
+The dips for chest exercises will also indirectly work the muscles of the triceps and shoulders as well.

 A few other muscles including levator sculpae, rhomboids, and latissimus dorsi regulate your movement at your scapulas.
 Thus, all these muscles are worked out to make them firmer and stronger muscles.